wazho/NTU-1042-GPU/lab3/report/readme.md

 ### Summary

-We can see the figure below, the method of low resolution is ***faster than*** SOR method.
+We can see the figure below, the method of low resolution is ***faster than*** SOR method (static omega).
 Why I said "faster" instead of "better"?
 Because decrease the resolution means losing the information of image.
 Maybe is difficult to aware from human, but there's much difference to computers.
 It just like the **dithering** (Computer Graphics), the target is that making people to satisfy when the compressing image.

 ->![algorithms](algorithms.png)<-